The Beautiful Blue World of Blue Birds: Nature Winged Jewels

 United States

-The blue birds of happiness frequently finds its way through American writings and culture.
+The bluebird of happiness frequently finds its way through American writings and culture.
 It was first used by people at the beginning of the 1900s, and you can find it today in poems, songs, and everybody’s sayings.
-Bluebird was also taken as a winter-to-spring sign by the Native American communities, who believed things were about to get fresh.
+Bluebirds were traditionally seen as a sign of winter giving way to spring by the Native American communities, who believed things were about to get fresh.

-Spiritually, the sight of a blue bird is believed to signify the identification of joy and elation, and that is why it reminds the viewer to enjoy the moment at hand.
+Spiritually, the sight of a bluebird is believed to signify joy and elation, and that is why it reminds the viewer to enjoy the moment at hand.
 People also use it to discuss an attempt to achieve happiness and peace.

 4. Blue Birds and Conservation: What’s at Stake?

-Among the most beautiful birds, blue birds are not an exception insofar as biodiversity issues around the world are concerned.
+Among the most beautiful birds, bluebirds are not an exception insofar as nature and wildlife biodiversity issues around the world are concerned.
 Specific bluebird species are becoming extinct because of anthropogenic activity.

 Habitat Loss

-Farming growth, cutting forests, and expanding cities have wiped out much of nature’s homes.
-Birds such as the Eastern Blue bird and Javan Kingfisher face tough times as they need small, specific habitats to live and reproduce.
+Agricultural expansion, cutting forests, and expanding cities have wiped out much of nature’s homes.
+Birds such as the Eastern Bluebird and Javan Kingfisher face tough times as they need small, specific habitats to live and reproduce.

 Removing dead trees, which form natural cavities for nesting, has been difficult for some species to breed successfully.